Australia national rugby union team: 1970s

-Australia played Scotland in 1970 and won by 20 points.
+Australia's only test in 1970 was a win against Scotland.
 The next year, the controversial 1971 South African tour of Australia took place.
-Australia won all three tests against South Africa, however the tour is remembered for the nationwide protests against Apartheid and the month long state of emergency in Queensland that was declared by the state's premier, Joh Bjeke Petersen, to break up protestors.
+Australia lost all three tests against South Africa, however the tour is remembered for the nationwide protests against the Apartheid system and the month long state of emergency in Queensland that was declared by the state's premier, Joh Bjeke Petersen, to break up protestors.
+Australia toured France in November, winning the first test in Toulouse, but losing the second in Paris.

-Australia toured France in November of that year; winning the first Test in Toulouse, but losing the second Test in Paris.
-France then visited Australia in June 1972 and played a two Test series where they won one and drew one.
-Australia then played a three Test series against the All Blacks in New Zealand—losing all three, then stopped over in Suva to play Fiji on their return, where they won their only Test of the year.
+France then visited Australia in 1972 and played a two test series where France won the first test and the second, a draw.
+Australia then traveled to New Zealand to play a three test series against the All Blacks where the Wallabies lost all three.
+A final test in Suva to play Fiji would be their only victory of the year.

-In 1973, Australia hosted Tonga, and after winning the first Test, they lost 11–16 at Ballymore in their second.
-Australia also had a short tour of the United Kingdom in November losing 24–0 to Wales, and 20–3 to England.
+In 1973, Australia hosted Tonga, winning the first test, but losing 11–16 at Ballymore in their second.
+Australia then had a short tour of the United Kingdom in November losing 24–0 to Wales, and 20–3 to England.

-In 1974, former Wallaby Dick Marks was appointed as the inaugural National Director of Coaching, commencing a period of systematic improvement of Australian rugby coach and player development under the National Coaching Scheme.
-A turn around in performance of the national side soon followed, leading to outstanding international successes through the 1980s and 1990s.
-The Tests played in 1974 saw Australia hosting the All Blacks for a three Test series—losing two, but drawing in Brisbane.
+In 1974, former Wallaby Dick Marks was appointed as the inaugural National Director of Coaching, beginning a period of systematic improvement of Australian rugby under the National Coaching Scheme.
+The foundations built here would lead to outstanding international successes through the 1980s and 1990s.
+The tests played in 1974 saw Australia hosting the All Blacks for a three test series—losing two, but drawing in Brisbane.